HOME

 10. It concludes by stating that it was Judge Day’s intercession that secured Harding Tracy release.

-Fagen, in the main, backs O’Connell account of events.
+Fagan, in the main, backs O’Connell account of events.
 He states that Harding Tracy was of strong Tory connections.
 He names the person who found part of the manuscript as a Mr. Higgins.
 He states that while in jail, Harding Tracy was employed as compositor for the ‘Dublin Chronicle’ at a wage of over four pounds a week.
 In addition he states that Harding Tracy son George Tracy, who was an apprentice there had his wages raised.
 He states that O’Connell secretly aided Harding Tracy.
 In 1824, after Harding Tracy’s death, the ‘Correspondent’ the paper that he and his son George had worked on after his imprisonment, charged that O’Connell had allowed him to pine in jail, of letting his family starve and of refusing him all assistance when he was released from jail.
 His son, George, tried to establish the case against O’Connell.
-Fagen goes on to state that his brother Harding, on his return to Cork, was catechised by George, for stating that they had nothing to complain about O’Connell.
+Fagan goes on to state that Harding, on his return to Cork, was catechised by his brother printers, and also stated that he had nothing to complain about O’Connell at Mr. Haly’s own dinner table.

 Keenan states that Frederick Conway had a different impression of O’Connell’s conduct.
 Conway recounted the affair of Harding Tracy in the Dublin Evening Post on 11 February 1834.
 That O’Connell was not a bit worried if those who tried to assist him or took his legal advice ended up in gaol.
 He always wanted to continue the legal struggle in their behalf, regardless of the risks, they not he, ran.
 But on no account would he pay to get them out of prison.
 This had happened with the editor of the Dublin Evening Post, John Magee in 1814, Harding Tracy the printer in 1815, and Edward Hay in 1819.
 Conway, like the Earl of Donoughmore, was a staunch anti-vetoist.
 It states that many other Catholics came to the same conclusions about O’Connell at the same time.